 And bodies were everywhere.

-Masked with the faces of both friends and foes, some were recognizable.
+Some were recognizable, wearing the faces of both friends and foes.

 Many were not.